What Is Data Analytics? Data Analytics & Analysis 101

 What is data analytics?
 Featured image illustration

-It’s estimated that businesses only use about 50 percent of the data that they collect.
+It’s estimated that businesses only that they collect.
 Data collected must then be analyzed—and it has to be analyzed to be used effectively.

 Data analytics helps an organization get the most from the data that it collects.
 It can be powerful when used correctly or misleading without the right processes and tools.
 A deeper understanding of analytics will help you drive value for your organization.